XRP (XRP) Price Hits $0.53 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 XRP uses the hashing algorithm.
-It was first traded on January 1st, 2013.
+It launched on January 1st, 2013.
 XRP’s total supply is 99,987,593,568 coins and its circulating supply is 55,430,475,754 coins.
 XRP’s official website is xrpl.org.
+XRP’s official Twitter account is @ripple and its Facebook page is accessible here.
 The official message board for XRP is www.xrpchat.com.
 The Reddit community for XRP is https://reddit.com/r/ripple and the currency’s Github account can be viewed here.
-XRP’s official Twitter account is @ripple and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as XRP directly using U.S. dollars.
-Investors seeking to acquire XRP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XRP using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as XRP directly using US dollars.
+Investors seeking to trade XRP should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy XRP using one of the aforementioned exchanges.

 Receive News & Updates for XRP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.